 ✓ Build first orchard utilizing trees from planted pines to form deer fence.

-✓ Move and re-purpose the homes former pool house as a roadside stand.
+✓ Move and re-purpose the homes pool house into a secure, roadside stand.

 ✓ Become a SNAP / EBT authorized retailer.

 • Build raised beds from trunks of removed planted pines.
-(Partially complete / in progress)
+(In progress)

 • Install water retention pond in low-lying center portion of pasture between orchards.